BobCochran/sgntyp_db/README.md

 db/scripts/python3 -- under which you will find various python (version 3.x) scripts for populating the database tables with data.

+# MongoDB database details:

+The officially supported database name will be  'sgtypdb2'.
+Some scripts may be writing to the 'test' database, since the developer maintains this for testing program logic.

+The collections associated with the database are:

+congrp
+fnck
+captioneng

+14 additional collections are being planned.

+As of this writing, the database is about 60% complete.
+All collections contain data provided to the developer by the Project's Principal Investigators.

 # Software Requirements

 Minimum SQLITE version: 3.8.1; download from http://www.sqlite.org/
     Considerable work is being done with Sqlite version 3.8.2 dated December 6, 2013.

-For experimental MongoDB support, install MongoDB from http://www.mongodb.org/.
+For MongoDB support, install MongoDB from http://www.mongodb.org/.
 MongoDB minimum version for this project is 2.4.9.

 Minimum Node.js version: 0.10.22, download from http://www.nodejs.org/